 The Court hears oral arguments at specific times scheduled throughout the term.
 Members of the public have three ways to hear oral arguments before the state's highest court: by attending in person, by listening over the call-in line (304-558-1313)(available only when the Court sits in Charleston), or by watching and listening via this webcast.
 The webcast has been made available since the September 2001 term of court.

-The Courts live webcast may also be simulcast on WV Public Broadcasting's The West Virginia Channel, available on television and online.
+The Courts live webcast may also be simulcast on WV Public Broadcasting's The West Virginia Channel, available on television and online through their YouTube Channel.
 Check the channel schedule for more information on what days and times the simulcast may air.

 About the Webcast